 Joseph G. Brin

 Joseph G. Brin is an architect, fine artist and writer based in Philadelphia.
 He covers Philadelphia architecture, design and culture for Metropolis Magazine.
-Brin has completed a graphic novel entitled "CAPONE!" and consults on visual narrative in the new field of graphic medicine.
 His architecture website can be seen HERE.
+His new artwork, explores historical intersections in Philadelphia, largely through its architecture.
+A palpable convergence of past and present...can be seen HERE.